-Spatial distribution of population in India and explanation of the factors influencing it - landforms, climate, accessibility and level of development that result in this pattern.
-Comparison of the density at the State level and factors influencing it. (iii) Pattern of population growth in the last three decades; implications for development.
+Spatial distribution of population in India.
+Comparison of the density at the State level.

+(iii) Pattern of population growth in the last three decades; implications for development.

-Meaning of terminologies such as population, birth rate, death rate, population growth rate, natural growth rate and absolute growth of population, migratory growth, positive and negative growth.
+Meaning of terminologies such as population, birth rate, death rate, population growth rate, natural growth rate and migratory growth.

-Population growth of India at national level - trends of 1921, 1951 and 1981 to the latest Census, of absolute growth rate of population.
-Demographic characteristics of India at the National level- birth rate, death rate, and natural growth rate from 1991 to the latest Census.
+Population growth of India at national level - to the latest Census.
+Demographic characteristics of India at the National levelbirth rate, death rate, and natural growth rate according to the latest Census.